PageModifiedOfficial/Check-My-Links/README.md

 ### Instructions

-See the Wiki for instructions on how to use this extension:
+See the Wiki for instructions:

 https://github.com/ocodia/Check-My-Links/wiki